zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 ## Using the Scene

-You can use the scene (OWML_Test) as your basis, example or when making the world.
+You can use the scene (OWML_Sample) as your basis, example or when making the world.
 When extracting the prefab from it, make sure you assign each aircraft's OWMLScript, SyncScript, UIScript and the Map Object of the UIScript.

 ## Making from scratch